Hampton House Motel: Restoration efforts

 The Hampton House Motel closed in 1976 and remained abandoned until the early 2000s.
 Threatened with demolition, a local advocacy group worked to declare its block a historic district in 2002, and the building was eventually purchased by Miami-Dade county.
 Beginning in 2015, the building began a $6 million restoration project with plans to open a museum, community center, cafe, jazz club, and gift shop.

 Museum and cultural center

 The restored motel now operates as the Historic Hampton House Motel, a nonprofit organization, museum, and cultural center.
+It is one of the few remaining Green Book sites of the Jim Crow era and serves as a museum to the Green Book.

 National Historic Landmark status

 Hampton House Motel was declared a National Historic Landmark in February 2023.

 In popular culture

 The hotel serves as the site of a fictional meeting between Muhammad Ali, Malcolm X, Sam Cooke, and Jim Brown in the 2020 film One Night in Miami.